Joining My Lab

 1. Graduate Studies

 April 2017 --- I am currently looking for an exceptional PhD candidate to work on my Acorn Woodpecker project.
 This person must have a strong interest in behavioral ecology (while I am not opposed to conservation research, this project is more suited to someone with more pure theoretical / basic research interests rather than applied questions).
 This project has served as one of the model systems in our study of the evolution of cooperative breeding.
 The population has been monitored for nearly 50 years and represents one of the longest continuous vertebrate studies in the world.
-This is a pretty unique opportunity to join our international research team.
+This is a unique opportunity to join our international research team.
+You will also need to be able to rope climb trees up to about 70 feet (~20 meters).
 If interested, drop me a line and tell me how awesome you are.

 If you are interested in a graduate position with me, please send me the following: